The important bit!

 About the group

-We have resumed meeting again and reading poetry together.
-We are a small group and can take another one or two members.
 Each month we choose a subject and bring along poems that we’ve found either in a book or on-line.
 About once a year, we might concentrate on a particular poem or poet.
-If you are interested in joining us please email the convenor.
+If you are interested in joining us please email Sandra, the convenor, as above.

 In June we held our second meeting of 2021.
 The theme was ‘Family’ and we read poetry mostly about relationships betwen parents, siblings, etc. July’s subject is ‘Lists’ which covers a wide range of poems from Elizabeth Barrett Browning’s romantic “How do I love thee?
 Let me count the ways” to the more mundane “Cargoes” by John Masefield or “Naming of Parts” by Henry Reed.
 Thank you to Jill for the use of her garden.
 Subjects for future meetings will be decided in July.